outmoded/hapijs.com/lib/tutorials/en_US/testing.md

 You will note the use of `inject` on the server. `inject` uses [Shot](https://github.com/hapijs/shot) to `inject` a request directly into Hapi's route handler.
 This is the magic which allows us to test HTTP methods.

-To run the tests, you can modify the `package.json` of your project to run mocha:
+To run the tests, you can modify the `package.json` of your project to run your test runner:

 ```json
   "scripts": {